Skip to Content

 Close up of baked salmon loaf in a loaf pan.

-• SAUCE – This salmon loaf tastes best topped with a sauce.
+• Personally, I find that this salmon loaf tastes best when topped with a sauce.
 You can use tartar sauce, plain greek yogurt, mayonnaise, ketchup, barbecue sauce, or salsa.
+To enhance the flavor, squeeze fresh lemon juice on the finished loaf then season with salt and pepper.

-Yes, you can.
-You will need to bake the fillet first, then flake it with a fork.
-You will need about 1 ½ cups of flaked cooked fish for this recipe.
+• Use Fresh Salmon Instead: To replace canned salmon with fresh salmon, bake the fillet first, then flake it with a fork.
+You will need about 1 ½ cups of flaked cooked salmon.

 Close up of salmon loaf slices and a fork on a white plate.